Mika (singer): 1983–2006: Childhood and early career

-When Mika was a year old, his family was forced to leave war-torn Lebanon and moved to Paris, France.
+When Mika was a year old, his family were forced to leave war-torn Lebanon, and moved to Paris, France.
 The family lived for a time in Paris.
 "I was brought up as a Parisian boy, you know," Mika said in an interview.
 "With the pencil-striped trousers and the hat that I had to wear to school.
 It was very traditional..."

-The first piano piece the young Mika learned to play was "Les Champs-Élysées", by Joe Dassin.
-At the age of 7, he wrote his first song, a piano instrumental called "Angry", which he describes as "awful".

-In 1990 Mika's father went on a business trip to Kuwait and became trapped in the U.S. embassy for about eight months when the Gulf War broke out.
-When the elder Penniman returned home, he was forced to take a new job, which meant a move to London.

-The family moved to London when Mika was 9 years old.
+At a young age, Mika learned to play his first piano piece — "Les Champs-Élysées", by Joe Dassin.
+At the age of seven, he wrote his first song, a piano instrumental called "Angry", which he later described in an interview as being "awful".
+In 1990, Mika's father went on a business trip to Kuwait, where he became trapped in the U.S. embassy for about eight months when the Gulf War broke out.
+Upon his return home, he was forced to take a new job, and the family moved to London when Mika was 9 years old.
 There, he attended the Lycée Français Charles de Gaulle, where he experienced severe bullying and had problems with dyslexia.
 In response to these experiences Mika was home-schooled by his mother and trained in music by Alla Ardakov (Ablaberdyeva), a Russian opera professional.
 He also studied with the Royal Opera in London and made his stage debut as a chorus member in Strauss's Die Frau Ohne Schatten at the Royal Opera House in London's Covent Garden.
-He continued as a boy soprano with the Royal Opera and, at 15, he showcased his vocal range in a 1998 production of The Pilgrim's Progress by Vaughan Williams.
+He continued as a boy soprano with the Royal Opera and, at 15, he performed in a 1998 production of The Pilgrim's Progress by Vaughan Williams.

-Although still young, Mika also worked singing jingles for a variety of companies, most notably, Orbit chewing gum and British Airways.
+During this time, Mika sang jingles for a variety of companies, most notably, Orbit chewing gum and British Airways.
 Once he returned to school, Mika attended St Philip's School in Kensington, where he was the head of the Schola Cantorum (the St Philip's Choir).
-Later he attended Westminster School in London, where he took the lead role in a number of school productions.

-After a very brief stint (one day) at the London School of Economics, Mika then managed to gain entrance to the Royal College of Music.

-Mika left the Royal College of Music to record his first album at Casablanca Records.
+He later attended Westminster School in London, where he took the lead role in a number of school productions.
+After a very brief stint at the London School of Economics, Mika then managed to gain entrance to the Royal College of Music, which he later left to record his first album at Casablanca Records.

 His first single was a limited 7"/download release called "Relax, Take It Easy" (2006).
-It was playlisted by UK's BBC Radio 1 and was made Record of the Week by DJ Scott Mills.
-His Dodgy Holiday EP also became available for download.
-The song "Billy Brown" was available for free download for a week from the iTunes Store.
-A song titled 'Overrated', which was recorded in 2004, was "unofficially" released online.
-His debut radio appearance was on Dermot O'Leary's BBC Radio 2 show in September 2006.
+The single was included on his debut EP Dodgy Holiday, which became available for download on 20 November 2006.
+The song "Billy Brown" was made available on 20 November 2006 on the iTunes Store.
+He appeared on BBC Radio 2 on 13 December 2006, where he was interviewed by Paul Gambaccini as part of the 'Class of 2006'.